Skip to main content

 Question: Which types of emergencies should schools be prepared to address through their emergency preparedness plans?

-Answer: Schools need to take an “all-hazards” approach when crafting an emergency operations plan (EOP).
+Answer: Schools need to take an all-hazards approach when crafting an emergency operations plan (EOP).
 Though active shooter events are by far the most heavily publicized of the school emergencies, medical and weather emergencies, as well as non-custodial parent issues, are far more likely to occur.

 Types of assessments a school should complete

-Answer: Schools should complete several types of assessments to ensure a comprehensive response during an emergency situation.
+Answer: Schools should complete several types of safety assessments to ensure a comprehensive response during an emergency situation.
 These include:

 • The Threat and Hazard Identification and Risk Assessment (THIRA) and Stakeholder Preparedness Report (SPR): A risk assessment process that helps answer which threats and hazards could affect a community and how prepared the community is to respond.

-• Site Survey and Vulnerability Assessment: This assessment provides school officials a strong understanding of potential vulnerabilities in their facilities and/or procedures.
+• Site Survey and Vulnerability Assessment: This safety assessment provides school officials a strong understanding of potential vulnerabilities in their facilities and/or procedures.

 Stakeholders for school emergency preparedness planning